-Japan's first computer educational institution Kyoto Computer Gakuin (KCG) 55th anniversary, Japan's first IT professional graduate school The Kyoto College of Graduate Studies for Informatics (KCGI) 15th anniversary commemorative ceremony November 1, 2018, Kyoto Computer Gakuin Kyoto Station (The Kyoto College of Graduate Studies for Informatics Kyoto Station Satellite) It was held in a large hall.Many people from industry, government, and academia, as well as alumni and current students from Japan and abroad, attended the event.In addition to looking back on the progress of the KCG Group over the past 55 years, we have renewed our determination to be at the forefront of IT education even more than before by setting "driving Society 5.0," "fostering global human resources" and "expanding and enhancing industry-academia collaboration" as the pillars of our activity policy for the next 100th anniversary.Following the ceremony, a celebration party was held at Rihga Royal Hotel Kyoto, which was filled with food, drink, and live performances.
+Japan's first computer educational institution Kyoto Computer Gakuin (KCG) 55th anniversary, Japan's first IT professional graduate school The Kyoto College of Graduate Studies for Informatics (KCGI) 15th anniversary commemorative ceremony November 1, 2018, Kyoto Computer Gakuin Kyoto Station (The Kyoto College of Graduate Studies for Informatics Kyoto Station Satellite) It was held in a large hall.Many people from industry, government, academia, alumni, and current students from Japan and abroad attended the event.Looking back over the 55 years of the KCG Group's history, we have renewed our determination to play a more leading role in IT education than ever before, with "driving Society 5.0," "fostering global human resources," and "expanding and enhancing industry-academic collaboration" as the pillars of our activity policy for the next 100 years.A celebration party followed at the Rihga Royal Hotel Kyoto, featuring food, drink, and live performances.

 Thank you very much for your attendance.

-The KCG Group has made steady but steady progress in the rapidly developing IT field, fostering many information processing engineers, producing more than 40,000 graduates, and building networks with overseas educational institutions.
+The KCG Group has always exuded the pioneering spirit that is the identity of the university, and has always endeavored to nurture the human resources required by the times in the rapidly developing IT field, fostering many information processing engineers to lead the industry, producing over 40,000 graduates, and building networks with overseas educational institutions.

-In this milestone year, as I look back over the past 55 years, I would like to express my gratitude to the many people who have supported us to this day.With this milestone year as the first step toward further progress, we pledge to develop further in order to meet the expectations of related industries and other sectors, and to aim for new horizons with current students and graduates for the next era.
+In this milestone year, as I look back over the past 55 years, I would like to express my gratitude to the many people who have supported us to this day.We are determined to take this milestone year as the first step toward further growth, and together with our current students and alumni, we are aiming for a new horizon for the next era.

-Society 5.0" = The Cabinet Office recently announced "Society 5.0" as the future society that Japan should aim for.This is a system that highly integrates cyber space (virtual space) and physical space (real space) to realize a human-centered society (Society) that achieves both economic development and the resolution of social issues.
-It is a pillar of the theme in the country's Fifth Science and Technology Basic Plan, which follows hunting society (Society 1.0), agricultural society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0).It can be said that this direction is common and consistent with the future vision of IT human resource development that KCG Group should aim for, which is to expand and enrich the study field of "Next Generation Industrial and Applied Information", which is considered necessary for the future society.
+Society 5.0" = The Cabinet Office recently proposed "Society 5.0" as a vision of the future society that our country should aspire to.This is the theme of the fifth Science and Technology Basic Plan, which follows on from the hunting society (Society 1.0), agricultural society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0).This direction is in common with the KCG Group's future vision for IT human resource development, which aims to expand and enrich the fields of study in the "next-generation industrial and applied information fields," which we believe will be necessary for future society.